makrai/notes/huang2104-factual-absive-summ.md

 ### Others [Baselines]

-* simple but effective methods to evaluate factual consistency, which are usually used as baselines
+* simple but effective methods, usually used as baselines
 * Durmus+ [2020]: word overlap or semantic similarity between the summary
   * word overlap-based metrics
     * compute ROUGE [Lin, 2004], BLEU [Papineni+ 2002],
       between the output summary sentence and each source sentence.
 And then taking the average score or maximum score across all the source sentences
+    * work better in lowly abstractive summarization datasets like CNN/DM
   * semantic similarity-based metric is similar to word overlap-based methods
     * Instead of using ROUGE or BLEU, this method uses BERTScore [Zhang+ 2020a]
-  * word overlap-based methods work better in lowly abstractive summarization datasets like CNN/DM [Hermann+ 2015], semantic similarity-based method works better in highly abstractive summarization datasets like XSum [Narayan+ 2018]
+    * works better in highly abstractive summarization datasets like XSum

 ## 3.2 Weakly Supervised Metrics